wevinkang/wevinkang/README.md

 # 👋 Hi, welcome to my profile

-I enjoy tinkering with technology, tools,
+I enjoy tinkering with different technologies, tools, and practices in the realm of information security.
+Hopefully this will be a nice journal of documentation, learning, and improvement.

 ## 🔥 My experience